Illinois prefers that you use the electronic application; paper applications can take six (6) to ten (10) weeks to process.

 Applicant must provide residence, business and mailing address in Illinois.
 P.O.
 Box is only accepted for mailing address.
 Residence and business address must be the physical address.

-Applicant whose producer license expired within the last twelve (12) months (or with a cancelled license) may reinstate through the Resident License (RL) Application for double the normal licensing fee.
+Applicant whose insurance producer license expired within the last twelve (12) months (or with a cancelled license) may reinstate through the Resident License (RL) Application for double the normal licensing fee.

 - Reinstatements are exempt from exam requirements during this time, but are required to meet certified education requirements.